 Turin and the Val d'Aosta walking tour

-The Val d’Aosta (the Aosta Valley) may be Italy’s smallest region but it is also one of the most spectacular: a wedge of towering mountains in the north-west corner of the country, sharing borders with Switzerland and France.
-The Val d’Aosta itself is a deep and beautiful valley dominated by Europe’s highest peaks: Mt Blanc, the Matterhorn and Monte Rosa to the north and the massif of Gran Paradiso to the south.
+The Val d’Aosta (the Aosta Valley) may be Italy’s smallest region, but it is also one of the most spectacular, a wedge of mountains and valleys in the north-west corner of the country.
+The region shares borders with Switzerland and France and contains Europe’s four highest peaks: Mt Blanc, the Matterhorn, Monte Rosa and Gran Paradiso.

 The walks